alan-turing-institute/deepsensor/docs/community/index.md

 If you are interested in joining the community, please join our Slack channel at https://deepsensor.slack.com.
 You can request an invitation to the Slack channel at https://ai4environment.slack.com/signup. <!-- TODO fix links -->

 We welcome contributions from the community.
-If you are interested in contributing to DeepSensor, please read the :doc:`contributing` guide.
+If you are interested in contributing to DeepSensor, please read the [Contributing Guide](./contributing.md).